-School students have different needs when it comes to honing transferable "higher order” thinking skills.
-Whether they need assistance with exam prep, assignment planning, research methods or improving their active listening skills, we have it covered.
+Every student learns those all important “higher order” thinking skills differently.
+In fact, anything from exam preparation, assignment planning to active listening skills could be needed to maximize all-round academic performance.
 At Sylvan, we start by evaluating each student’s needs so we’re able to tailor our approach and fill each session with relevant ways to improve grades through better study habits.▼

 We Can Help With All Kinds of Study Skills, Including: